mboehmerm/Three-IPS-Displays-with-ST7789-170x320-240x280-240x320/RP2040/README.md

 # Seven displays and YD RP2040.

-Seven cheap Aliexpress displays, tested with a YD RP2040, Arduino IDE 2.3.2 and TFT_eSPI 2.5.43 .
+Seven cheap Aliexpress displays, tested with a YD RP2040, Arduino IDE 2.3.2 and TFT_eSPI 2.5.43 ( u8g2 2.34.22 ).

-Board Package : Raspberry Pi Pico/RP2040 by Earle F. Philhower, III, v3.93
+**Board Package :** Raspberry Pi Pico/RP2040 by Earle F. Philhower, III, v3.93

-Arduino IDE Board : "VCC-GND YD RP2040"
+**Arduino IDE Board :** "VCC-GND YD RP2040"

 All three IPS displays worked stable with 125MHz (SPI 62.5MHz).
 Overclocking runs with 150MHz (SPI 75MHz) on all three displays.

-200MHz (SPI 100MHz) and 250 MHz (SPI 125MHz) worked only with the display 240x280 and i had to connect RESET pin of the display to pin 27 (for example), not to pin RUN.
+200MHz (SPI 100MHz) and 250 MHz (SPI 125MHz) worked only with the display 240x280 and i had to connect the RESET pin of the display to pin 27 (for example), not to pin RUN.

 ![3_benchmarks](pictures/3_benchmarks.png)
 TFT_eSPI graphicstest